 Little blue herons breed along the Atlantic coast, the Gulf of Mexico, the southern Mississippi basin, and the eastern coastlands of the Gulf of California.
 They migrate southwards in winter to Florida, the West Indies and South America.
 Little blue herons are year-round residents of Maryland, although individual birds may choose to migrate further south for the winter.
+You can see them at the Maryland Zoo in the Marsh Aviary exhibit, located in the Maryland Wilderness.

 Little blue herons prefer inland habitat and are seen in shallowly flooded marshes, freshwater lagoons, and flooded grasslands, as well as along lakes, ponds, rivers, and estuaries.
 They will also use coastal land in places where inland habitat is not available to them.